lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 What makes Vim so rewarding to work with?

-Well, you ***can literally do stuff in minutes*** that would take hours in a regular text editor, even in more powerful modern editors such as Sublime Text, Atom or Visual Studio Code.
+Well, you ***can literally do stuff in minutes*** that would take hours in a regular text editor, even in the more powerful modern editors such as Sublime Text, Atom or Visual Studio Code.

 So, a few years ago I decided to use Vim exclusively in order to become more efficient with it.
 I printed out a cheat sheet which I placed beside my keyboard.
 I also took the Vimtutor and watched a bunch of YouTube tutorials.